 Aztekium hintonii Glass & W.A.Fitz Maur.

-Aztekium hintonii is a slow-growing, solitary, globular to shortly columnar cactus (rarely clustering, forming clumps of a few heads).
-The stem is grayish-green, globular and squat, rarely short columnar, up to 8 inches (20 cm) tall, up to 4 inches (10 cm) in diameter, with apex slightly woolly.
-The 10 to 15 ribs are up to 0.5 inch (1.3 cm) deep.
-The areoles are small and very numerous along the edge of each ribs, woolly in youth, up to 0.2 inch (0.5 cm) apart.
-The spines are curved, grayish-white and up to 0.5 inch (1.3 cm) long.
-Flowers are diurnal, magenta, up to 1.2 inches (3 cm) in diameter, borne at the stem tip and bloom in summer, when the temperatures are at their maximum.
+Aztekium hintonii is a slow-growing, globular to shortly columnar, usually solitary cactus.
+The stem is grayish-green, slightly woolly at the apex, up to 8 inches (20 cm) tall and up to 4 inches (10 cm) in diameter.
+It has 10 to 15 ribs, well defined, traversed by tiny wrinkles and up to 0.5 inch (1.3 cm) deep.
+The short-lived spines are grayish-white, curved and up to 0.5 inch (1.3 cm) long.
+The flowers are diurnal, magenta, up to 1.2 inches (3 cm) in diameter and appear in summer.

 How to Grow and Care

-Aztekium are by far the most challenging and difficult cacti to grow.
-They are having extremely slow growth, probably the slowest of the entire cactus family.
+Aztekiums are by far the most challenging and difficult cacti to grow.
+They are having extremely slow growth, probably the slowest of the entire Cactus family.
 They usually take several years for growth to be even noticeable.
 Once a specimen is established on its own roots it is no trouble to keep it, and becomes an easy plant to manage.

 Subscribe to Receive News and Updates from World of Succulents: